LucasVinicius7000/PI-VII-Api/README.md

 # PI-VII-Web
 Projeto Integrador para o 7 período do curso de Sistemas de Informação.
-=> All the keys and secrets in appsettings are already disabled and not functional :)
+=> All the keys, secrets and server addresses in appsettings are disabled and not functional :)